-Take “The Women” (1939): Virginia Weidler (as Little Mary) is staying with her father and new stepmother Joan Crawford (as Crystal Allen).
+Take “The Women” (1939): Virginia Weidler (as Little Mary) is staying with her father and new stepmother Joan Crawford (Crystal Allen).
 Crawford is in the tub and wants Weidler to help her scrub her back.
-Weidler shows her distain and isn’t as obedient like most children of her era would have been expected to be.
+Weidler shows her disdain and isn’t as obedient like most children of her era would have been expected to be.
 Later Crawford shoos her out of the bathroom when she gets a phone call.
 Weidler quips, “I don’t understand grownups on the telephone.
 They all sound silly.”

 In another scene Weidler’s mother, Norma Shearer (as Mary Haines) says:

 Mary Haines: I’ll be doing the cooking so you know what father will get.